ome/omero-guide-trackmate/docs/trackmate_scripting.rst

 -  How to create a TrackMate model using its API.

--  How to save the tracks as polygons ROIs in OMERO.
+-  How to save the tracks as polygon ROIs in OMERO.

 Setup